yduf/yduf.github.io/_posts/2025-01-11-filesystem-metadata.md

 If you need to move files with xattr between filesystems (e.g., from ZFS to ext4), you may encounter compatibility issues.
 Use tools like tar or rsync with --xattrs to preserve attributes.

 ### Notes
-Custom attribute are of the form `user.tag` and the prefix `user` is not customizable, only the `tag` part, eg trying to set:
+Custom attribute are of the form `user.tag` and the prefix `user` is not customizable, only the `tag` part is, eg trying to set:

 {% highlight bash %}
 $ xattr -w blake3.h 1234 src/blake3.rb     # [Errno 95] Operation not supported

 $ xattr -w user.blake3 1234 src/blake3.rb  # works fine
+{% endhighlight %}

+{% highlight bash %}
 # Alternatively
 $ getfattr -d filename     # List extended attributes of a file or directory
 $ getfattr -d -h symlink   # List attributes without following symlinks